ExperimentsHNL/popper-design/overview.md

 participated.
 More weeks pass.

-In the recent years researchers have started conducting experiments online, using subjects from various online labor markets, most notable [Amazon Mechanical Turk](http://mturk.com).
+In the last 3 years researchers have started conducting experiments online, using subjects from various online labor markets, most notable [Amazon Mechanical Turk](http://mturk.com).
 This move has radically expanded the size of the available subject pool, and decreased subject payments because experimental subjects are no longer required to come to a physical lab, and can participate in the trials in the comfort of their home.

 However, most online trials have so far been limited to survey-style tasks that do not involve realtime interaction between subjects.
 And the researchers that did conduct multiplayer studies had to write the ad hoc software necessary to support such studies from scratch.
-No reusable framework capable of supporting multiplayer online trial is currently available on the market.
+No reusable framework capable of supporting multiplayer online trials is currently available on the market.

-**Popper**
+While helping to reduce cost, and to increase subject availability, also impose two additional constraints Even though online trials have been able to add While addressing some of the limitations of

+1. Comprehension.

+2. Attrition.

+**Popper's** goal is to streamline the process of creating the

 # Popper